|

 The SA400P

-and SA180S models are added.
-It will
+models are added.

-be included in subsequent CATT-Acoustic update but can be downloaded in advance (requires unexpired free updates).
+It will be included in subsequent CATT-Acoustic update but can be downloaded in advance (requires unexpired free updates).
 UnCTT and UnZIP the contents in your current "CATTDATA"\Sd2Data\ActiveAudio_CATT folder overwriting old files. |

 Update of the Nexo GEO DDI module Geo S12 added |